assitburn/Color-theme/README.md

-# Starter Photoshop Plugin (Vanilla)
+# Photoshop Plugin to change the Color-Theme (Vanilla)

-This starter plugin is a good place to get started when developing for Photoshop.
-It does not rely on any frameworks or build steps -- hence the name "Vanilla".
+Change the Color-Themes easyly.

 ## Loading in Photoshop